 - If they leave, but are not eligible for MLTC, the individual can be covered by Fee-for-Service (FFS) Medicaid.

-- If the dual eligible beneficiary needs personal care services, s/he can leave the MMC/HARP/HIV SNP.
+- If the dual eligible beneficiary needs personal care services, they can leave the MMC/HARP/HIV SNP.

 MMC plan dual-eligible members who are auto-enrolled in a Part D plan (due to deemed LIS) or who selected a Part D plan, should give all their plan cards to the pharmacy.
 However, in most cases the Part D plan will cover most pharmacy items.